digitalocean/csi-digitalocean/README.md

 If you see any issues during the installation, this could be because the newly created CRDs haven't been established yet.
 If you call `kubectl apply -f` again on the same file, the missing resources will be applied again.

+The above does not include the snapshot validating webhook which needs extra configuration as outlined above.
+You may append `,snapshot-validation-webhook.yaml` to the `{...}` list if you want to install a (presumably configured) webhook as well.

 #### 4. Test and verify